a-chris/faenz/README.md

 ## Deploy on Heroku

 The project has been written with Heroku in mind to it should be easy and not require much skills to setup.
+Deploying to Heroku requires a remote MySQL database instance since [Heroku can't host a SQLite database](https://devcenter.heroku.com/articles/sqlite3), so you have to setup the database credentials using Heroku variables.

 1. Fork this project
 2. Link your fork repository to Heroku
-3. Setup the variables required
+3. Setup the required variables on the Heroku project dashboard or by using the CLI

 - BUNDLE_WITHOUT => development:test:production_sqlite
 - DB => mysql